aldernero/scd4x/README.md

 ## Example CLI Monitor

-The `example_monitor.go` provides a similar CLI monitor with syntax similar to other CLI tools like `iostat` and `vmstat`.
+The `example_monitor.go` provides a simple CLI monitor with syntax similar to other CLI tools like `iostat` and `vmstat`.

 ### Installation